sandipsahajoy/Predicting-Lymphoma-using-CNN-in-Keras/README.md

 * version 3:
   * 4.5 sec per image(full size)

+### Results:
+Test result of each of the 3 versions of model on each of the 10 testruns with testset size of 23 full size image.

 <img src="/readme/output.jpg" height="840" width="777" >

 <img src="/readme/test_inference_plot.png" height="2000" width="750" >

 Acknowledgements
 ==========